ReyFScode/DSO-notes/AWS NOTES (basic cloud architecture & DevOPs).md

 ---

-# AWS VPCs, terminology, an overview, and how to create
+# AWS VPCs, terminology + overview
 **What it is:**
 VPCs (Virtual Private Clouds) are virtual networks within your cloud environment, logically isolated from other VPCs, but can be connected to create a larger, interconnected architecture.